-Have you been to the pet store recently?
+Have you been to the pet store lately?
 If so you probably noticed that dog toys aren’t cheap.
-Luckily there’s some easy diy dog toys you can make that can be just as fun.
+Luckily there are some inexpensive diy dog toys you can make, and they’re just as much fun.

 10 Easy to Make DIY Dog Toys

-But there are some projects I can handle, and these toys are great examples.
+But not all do it yourself projects are complicated, and these DIY dog toys are some good examples of projects anyone can handle.
 Here’s a list of 10 easy to make DIY dog toys: